scalajos/FaultOrScala2/README.md

 Take a look at the test cases for a more complete coverage of all the features.

 ## Installation and usage
-To publish locally the project, go to the project directory and type ```sbt publishLocal```
+To publish the project locally, go to the project directory and type ```sbt publishLocal```

-To import the project in sbt, add : ```"ch.scalajos" %% "faultor" % "1.0-SNAPSHOT"``` in your sbt project dependencies
+To import the project in sbt, add : ```"ch.scalajos" %% "faultor" % "1.0-SNAPSHOT"``` in your sbt project dependencies.

 The library has only one transitive dependency on (core) ZIO 1.0.0.